Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 ### What You'll Build

-Operational end-to-end ML project using joint capabilities of Snowflake and Dataiku from Data collection to deployement
+Operational end-to-end ML project using joint capabilities of Snowflake and Dataiku from Data collection to deployment

 - Create a Data Science project in Dataiku and perform analysis on data via Dataiku within Snowflake
 - The analysis and feature engineering using Dataiku
 - Create, run, and evaluate simple Machine Learning models in Dataiku,  measure their performance and interpret
 - Building and deploying Pipelines
-- Creating  Snowpark-Java UDF, and using it to score result on test dataset writing back to Snowflake
+- Use Snowpark-Java UDF to score result on test dataset and write back to Snowflake
-- Use cloning to create seprate pipeline for testing
+- Use cloning to create separate pipeline for testing
 - Bonus track using Snowpark - python